nimbly/Syndicate/README.md

 #### A note on SubscriberInterface adapters
 `SubscriberInterface` adapters (`PubSub\Mqtt` and `PubSub\Redis`) behave a little differently than the other adapters in that the libraries that back them already have their own looping solution for consuming messages.

-These integrations do not support `ack`ing or `nack`ing of messages due to the nature of pubsub. `deadletter`ing from handlers is possible by adding the `Nimbly\Syndicate\Middleware\DeadletterMessage` middleware and returning `Response::deadletter` from your handlers.
-Any other return value from your handlers will be completely ignored by these integrations.
+These adapters do not support `ack`ing or `nack`ing of messages due to the nature of pubsub. `deadletter`ing from handlers is possible by adding the `Nimbly\Syndicate\Middleware\DeadletterMessage` middleware and returning `Response::deadletter` from your handlers.
+Any other return value from your handlers will be completely ignored by these adapters.

 ```php
 $application = new Application(